DOV-Vlaanderen/pydov/contrib/PFAS_concentrations/README.md

     - groundwater
     - soil

-The different datasets from the different sources (VMM, OVAM, Lantis) can be saved as separate Excel tabs of one Excel file.
+The different datasets from the different sources (VMM, OVAM, Lantis) can be saved as separate Excel files.

-There is also an option to download the combined datasets per matrix and save them as separate Excel tabs.
+There is also an option to download the combined datasets per matrix and save them as separate Excel files.

+If a dataset exceeds the Excel row limit (1,048,576 rows), it will be split into multiple Excel files.

 - Combined datasets
   - combined groundwater
     - Contains groundwater data from VMM, OVAM and Lantis
   - combined soil
-    - Contains soil data from OVAM and Lantis
+    - Contains soil data from pydov (VMM), OVAM and Lantis
   - combined soilwater
-    - Contains soilwater data from VMM and OVAM
+    - Contains soilwater data from OVAM (sediment and fixed)
   - combined surface water
     - Contains surface water from VMM and OVAM